 Vivian Malone and James Hood, two Black students, register at the University of Alabama on June 12, 1963, in Tuscaloosa, Alabama.
 On June 10, 1963, President John F. Kennedy federalized the National Guard, deploying them to the school in order to force its desegregation.

 George Wallace stands in the way

-Alabama governor George Wallace faces General Henry Graham in Tuscaloosa, Alabama on June 12, 1963, to block the enrollment of Black students.
+Alabama Gov. George Wallace faces Gen. Henry Graham in Tuscaloosa, Alabama, on June 12, 1963, to block the enrollment of Black students.
 Despite a federal order not to interfere with the enrollment, Wallace stood in the doorway of the administration building to prevent the students from registering.
 In response, President John.
 F. Kennedy federalized the Alabama National Guard.
 One hundred guardsman escorted the students to campus and Gen. Graham ordered Wallace to step aside.

 Civil Rights Act